ubuntu-flutter-community/yaru_tutorial/tutorial.md

 ### Skill requirements

 It should be an advantage if you have created an application before, preferable with [an object oriented language](https://en.wikipedia.org/wiki/Object-oriented_programming) and if you are not scared to copy and paste commands into your terminal.
-But since this is a step-by-stand, hands-on tutorial everyone with a bit of technical interest should do fine.
+But since this is a step-by-step, hands-on tutorial everyone with a bit of technical interest should do fine.

 ## Setup